gher-uliege/Diva-Workshops/Presentations/README.md

-This directory contains the presentation made during the course.
+This directory will store the presentations made during the course.